JNAbhishek27/TwinFin-AI/README.md

-# MSME Loan & Credit Advisory Application
+# TwinFin AI - MSME Loan & Credit Advisory Application

 An AI-powered MSME Credit Risk Assessment and Loan Advisory application.
 This app leverages the **Gemini 2.5/3.5 Flash** models to securely analyze financial documents (such as GST filings, bank statements, and invoices) and provide custom borrowing limits, probability of approvals, and improvement roadmaps.